solids4foam/solids4foam/src/solids4FoamModels/functionObjects/README.md

 - Function objects are various post-processing functionalities that are executing during simulation run time;

-- Function objects are placed at the bottom of the `system/controlDict` file:
+- Function objects are placed at the bottom of the `system/controlDict` file; for example:

   ```c++
   functions